shihuang047/2bRAD-M/README.md

          -s2  <str>   The enzyme site for the quantitative analysis. (refer to -s1) [default: 5, must be included in para -s1]
          -t2  <str>   The taxonomic level for 2bRAD markers in the quantitative analysis, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: species]
        OPTIONS of CPU
-         -c1  <int>   The number of CPUs used in the digital digestion step for multiple samples. [default: 10] -c2  <int>   The number of CPUs used for calculating the abundance for multiple samples and enzymes. [default: 8] (each CPU needs about 15~65G of memory)
+         -c1  <int>   The number of CPUs used for parallelization of the digital digestion step for multiple samples. [default: 10]
+         -c2  <int>   The number of CPUs used for parallelization of abundance profiling for multiple samples using a single enzymatic site and combining results from multiple enzymatic sites have been set via -s1. [default: 8] (each CPU needs about 15~65G of memory)
        OPTIONS of Quality Control
          -qc  <str>   If quality control apply or not. [default: yes] (yes or no) -qcn <float> The maximum ratio of base "N". [default: 0.08]